 BIR zonal values are still important as you will use them to compute for the real estate taxes, that you, either as a buyer or a seller, will pay, when you buy or sell a property.
 This applies to all properties, foreclosed or otherwise, or even as you own a property in the form of real property taxes (RPT).

-In parting, let me just say it one last time.
-Do not use BIR zonal values to determine a property’s market value… they are not the same!
+Let me reiterate BIR zonal values to determine a property’s market value… they are not the same!